Dr. Garrett Richards

 - Principal Investigator – Comparing the Science Outreach Activities of Government Scientists and University Scientists (funded, data collection stage)

-- Co-Investigator – Evaluation of the Role and Actions of Canadian Grantmaking Foundations in Response to Social Inequalities and Environmental Challenges aka PhiLab (funded, large partnership).
-This initiative will examine metrics for the social impact measurement of small grants.
+- Co-Investigator – Evaluation of the Role and Actions of Canadian Grantmaking Foundations in Response to Social Inequalities and Environmental Challenges aka PhiLab (funded, large partnership)

-- Principal Investigator – Beyond Interdisciplinarity: Building Co-Productive Research Dialogues for Climate Change (funded, analysis stage)
+- Principal Investigator – Beyond Interdisciplinarity: Building Co-Productive Research Dialogues for Climate Change (funded, data analysis stage)